knative/func/docs/building-functions/on_cluster_build.md

    Function deployed at URL: http://test-function.default.svc.cluster.local
 ```

-7. To update your Function, commit and push new changes, then run `kn func deploy` again.
+7. To update your Function, commit and push new changes, then run `kn func deploy --remote` again.

 ## Uninstall and clean-up
 1. In each namespace where Pipelines and Functions were deployed, uninstall following resources: